proxmox/proxmox-offline-mirror/docs/introduction.rst

 This software is written by Proxmox Server Solutions GmbH <support@proxmox.com>

-Proxmox Backup Server is free and open source software: you can use it, redistribute it, and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+Proxmox Offline Mirror is free and open source software: you can use it, redistribute it, and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.